OpenSILEX/phis-docs-community/docs/experimental-organization.md

 Additional scienfic object properties that can be declared through the web services but not through the web client:

-- `ExperimentModalities`: the experiment modality of the plot, no controlled vocabulary required so far (e.g. "WD" for water deficit)
+`ExperimentModalities`.
+The experiment modality of the plot, no controlled vocabulary required so far (e.g. "WD" for water deficit). (free text).

-- `Repetition`: the repetition of the scientific object mostly used for plots (e.g. 2 or A)
+`Replication`.
+The repetition of the scientific object mostly used for plots (e.g. 1, 2, A, or B...). (free text).

+`Insertion status`.
+Automatically filled when clicking on the <span class="btn btn-success">Create Scientific Objects</span> button : this indicator shows which new scientific objects have been created and which one have failed to be added to the system.

 Every other additional line matches with a new scientific object.